What requirements must coffee comply with to be allowed on the European market?

 EU Organic and biodiversity-focused certification schemes

 ‘Organic by default’ does not exist from the perspective of European authorities and buyers.
 This means that organic certification entails more than ‘naturally grown’ and pesticide-free.
 In order to market coffee as ‘organic’ on the European market, it must comply with EU legislation (2018/848) on organic production and labelling.
-Regulation EU 1235/2008 describes the implementing rules of the EU legislation for imports of organic products from third countries.
+Regulation (EU) 2021/2306 describes rules on official controls and the certificate of inspection required for organic products and in-conversion products imported from third countries.

-Note that this new EU organic regulation came into force on 1 January 2021.
-Producers in third countries (outside of the European Union) will now have to comply with the same set of rules as those producing in the EU.
-Also, inspections of organic production and organic products has become stricter to prevent fraud.
+Note that this new EU organic regulation came into force on 1 January 2022.
+Producers in third countries (outside of the European Union) will now be subject to more rigorous inspections and verifications by authorities and control bodies.
+Inspections of organic production and organic products have become stricter to prevent fraud.

 Before you can market your green coffee as organic, an accredited certifier must audit your growing and/or processing facilities.
 Refer to this list of recognised control bodies and control authorities issued by the EU to ensure that you always work with an accredited certifier.
 To become organic certified, you can expect a yearly inspection and audit, which aims to ensure that you comply with the rules on organic production.